 - Cool Facts

-- When engaged in behavioral interactions, the Harlequin Duck gives distinctly unducklike squeaks, the source of one of its local names: sea mouse.
+- When interacting, Harlequin Ducks make distinctly unducklike squeaks, from whence comes one of its colloquial names, sea mouse.

-- The oldest recorded Harlequin Duck was a male, and at least 20 years, 9 months old when he was seen in the wild in British Columbia in 2014 and identified by his band.
-He had been banded in Alberta in 1995.
+- The oldest recorded Harlequin Duck was a male, and at least 20 years, 9 months old when he was seen in the wild in British Columbia and identified by his band in 2014, He had been banded in Alberta in 1995.